marco-m/concourse-ci-formula/README.md

 ## Usage

-You can use this repo either as a SaltStack formula or simply to bring up a fully functioning Concourse installation with Vagrant and VirtualBox.
+You can use this repo for two purposes:

+1. to bring up a fully functioning Concourse installation with Vagrant and VirtualBox (simply issue `vagrant up` and jump to section "Test driving Concourse").
-See the full Salt Formulas installation and usage instructions at http://docs.saltstack.com/en/latest/topics/development/conventions/formulas.html
+2. As a SaltStack formula (see the full Salt Formulas installation and usage instructions at http://docs.saltstack.com/en/latest/topics/development/conventions/formulas.html)

-### Configuration

-As any SaltStack formula, all the configurable settings are in file `pillar.example`.
-You need to copy this file to your pillar directory and rename it to `concourse-ci.sls` in order for it to be loaded.

-## Available states

-### `concourse-ci.keys`

-Install auto-generated Concourse keys for web and worker.

-### `concourse-ci.web`

-Install and run `concourse web` as a service (currently only `systemd`).

-### `concourse-ci.worker`

-Install and run `concourse worker` as a service (currently only `systemd`).

-### `concourse-ci.postgres`

-Installs Postgres ready to be used by concourse web.

 ## Test driving Concourse